This food group includes bread, rice, pasta, noodles, grains (eg. oats, corn, maize, quinoa, cornmeal/polenta) and breakfast cereals.

 Grain foods give us most of the carbohydrates we need for energy to see us through the day, help us concentrate at school and work, and power us when we play sports or do exercise.
 They contain:

 The amount we need depends on our age.
-For example, adults should aim to eat at least 6 servings of bread and cereals per day, choosing wholegrain varieties, such as brown rice & pasta and wholegrain or wholemeal bread.
+For example, adults should aim to eat at least 6 servings of grain foods per day, choosing wholegrain varieties, such as brown rice & pasta and wholegrain or wholemeal bread (Ministry of Health, 2020).
+For further information please refer to Appendix 3 of the Ministry of Health Eating and Activity Guidelines.

 Produced by Cereal Partners Worldwide Nestle and General Mills.